mwette/guile-saapp/README.md

 2. run
    $ ./findgos
    This generates mydemo1.gos
-3. run create the .xo (aka binary .elf) versions the .gos
+3. create the .xo (aka binary .elf) versions the .gos
    $ ./makexo mydemo1.gos
    This generates a populated xo.d/ directory
 4. Build the binary: